raycast/extensions/extensions/shell-buddy/README.md

 ### How it works

 The first time you open Shell Buddy you will be prompted to enter a license key.
-Each license key has a certain amounts of credits attached to it.
+Each license key has a certain amount of credits attached to it.
 Credits work like this:

 - One prompt conversion costs one credit